DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/onOptionChanged.md

 The modified property if it belongs to the first level.
 Otherwise, the first-level property it is nested into.

 ##### field(e.previousValue): any
-The UI component's previous value.
+The modified property's previous value.

 ##### field(e.value): any
 The modified property's new value.